 Here are the final standings for Blue Jays from Away Player of the Game for the DSL Blue Jays:

-Congrats go to Jhon Solarte, the Blue Jays from Away Player of the Game Champion for the DSL Blue Jays!
+Congrats to the winner of the Blue Jays from Away Player of the Game Championship for 2019 in the DSL: Gabriel Martinez!

 Blue Jays from Away Player of the Year

 Adrian Montero, a 17-year-old Panamanian had the best numbers of any of the position players who got significant playing time, hitting .322/.459/.398 with 17 stolen bases, seven doubles and a triple, leading the club with an .858 OPS to win the Player of the Year award!